 The beautiful seasons of Alaska are a great opportunity for residents to make money through property rentals.
 If done lawfully, both the owners and visitors will reap the benefits of our beautiful state.

 Disclaimer: This article is for informational purposes only.
 It is not intended to convey legal advice or establish an attorney-client relationship with the readers of the article.

-About the Author: Brad Carlson is the Principal Attorney at the Law Office of Bradly A. Carlson, L.L.C.
-His practice is focused on providing legal solutions for Alaskans throughout Alaska.
+About the Author: Brad Carlson is the Principal Attorney at Carlson Law Group, LLC His practice is focused on providing legal solutions for Alaskans throughout Alaska.
 He lives in Eagle River with his wife and children.
-You can reach Brad at 907-264-6721 or email@example.com.
+You can reach Brad at 907-264-6721 or firstname.lastname@example.org.